tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

 <p align = "center"> <b>Fig. ????</b></p>

 We can see on the above-plotted histogram that all classes have a number of examples between 370 and 420 while most of them have 400 examples.
 Thus, there is but little class imbalance.
+Hence, we won't have to downsample or upsample some of our classes.

-#### Data split
+### 2.3.
+Data split

-#TODO: Implement train/val/test split
+The test set is only used to evaluate our model and not used during the training.

+This guarantees 2 things that the model will not overfit on the test set.
+This could happen during the Hyperparameter Tuning or during the training because of the Early Stopping (cf [Section 4.2](4.2.
+Early Stopping)).

-#### Data Augmentation
+### 2.4.
+Data Augmentation

 According to figure ???, each class has a number of examples close to 400 which is quite little.
 One solution is to implement Data Augmentation.
 In other words, we will perform random transformations of our training image while keeping the same label.
 Doing so will drastically increase the number of examples per class while making the model much more robust.

-In Tensorflow, data augmentation is built-in in one of the model's layer itself which is implemented by the following code in `models/preprocessing.py`:
+In Tensorflow, data augmentation is built-in in one of the model's layer itself which is implemented by the following code in `models/`:

 ```python
 def get_image_augmentation_layer() -> tf.keras.layers.Layer: